I have had four babies.

 - In a swing or other “curled” place, with and without a pacifier

-- In someone else’s arms (Dad, Grandma, older siblings)
+- Held in someone else’s arms (Dad, Grandma, older siblings)

 - In a bed or “flat” place (can use a swaddle blanket if desired)